Sudden Fear: Critical response

 When the film was released, the film critic for The New York Times, A. H. Weiler, reviewed the film favorably: "Joan Crawford should be credited with a truly professional performance in Sudden Fear ...
 The entire production has been mounted in excellent taste and, it must be pointed out, that San Francisco and Los Angeles, Bunker Hill area, in which most of the action takes place, is an excitingly photogenic area.
 David Miller, the director, has taken full advantage of the city's steep streets and panoramic views.
 And, in his climactic scenes in a darkened apartment and a chase through its precipitous dark alleys and backyards he has managed to project an authentically doom-filled atmosphere."

 Otis L. Guernsey Jr., also wrote a positive review in the New York Herald Tribune.
 He wrote: "The scenario...is designed to allow Miss Crawford a wide range of quivering reactions to vicious events, as she passes through the stage of starry-eyed love, terrible disillusionment, fear, hatred, and finally hysteria.
 With her wide eyes and forceful bearing, she is the woman for the job."

 Village Voice reviewer Melissa Anderson wrote in 2016 that Sudden Fear "fits into and defies different genres, its convention-scrambling partly the result of the fact that the film looks both forward and back."
 Dennis Schwartz liked the film, but questioned some of the film's plot points, saying that "David Miller stylishly directs this disturbing psychological gargoyle thriller ...
 [Yet] ... the suspense is marred by plot devices that don't hold up to further scrutiny.
 Joan Crawford has a chance to act out on her hysteria after her happy marriage is unmasked as a charade, and does a fine job of trying to remain calm while knowing her hubby and [his] girlfriend are planning to kill her ...
 The film is grandly topped off by Charles B. Lang Jr. and his remarkably glossy black-and-white photography."

 In 1984, film noir historian Spencer Selby noted, "Undoubtedly one of the most stylish and refined woman-in-distress noirs."

 Accolades

 Joan Crawford received her third and final Oscar nomination for this film, the only time she competed against arch-rival Bette Davis for Best Actress, who was nominated (for the ninth time) for The Star.
 Neither actress won (Shirley Booth took home the award for Come Back, Little Sheba).
+Jack Palance also received his first of three nominations for Best Supporting Actor.
+(He lost to Anthony Quinn for Viva Zapata!.)